Quick Start

 <DataTable {config} />

-This short code-snippet will already result in the following datatable:
+This short code-snippet will already result in the following dataTable:

-This is what your resulting datatable will look like!
+This is what your resulting dataTable will look like!